rdxu1688/cse15l-lab-reports-1/Week1.md

 This part is a part of part 2, but I recommand doing early because you may have trouble on reseting your password.

-* Go to https://sdacs.ucsd.edu/~icc/index.php to look up your ieng6 account
+* Go to [Educational Technology Services](https://sdacs.ucsd.edu/~icc/index.php) to look up your ieng6 account

 When we are waiting, let introduce ourselves to your groupmate\